kkrypt0nn/centauri/README.md

 > own
 > care!
 This README will also be reworked.

-A basic and simple Discord API wrapper written in Go.
+A Discord API wrapper written in Go with the goal of being easily understandable and simple to use, even for newcomers.

 ## Features